LAL-project/treebank-parser/README.md

 	                        display only 'error' and 'critical' messages.
 Debugging levels: * 1 -- messages from 0 plus 'warning' messages; * 2 -- messages from 1 plus 'info' messages; *
 	                        3 -- messages from 2 plus 'debug' messages;
-	  --laldebug            Use the debug compilation of LAL ('import laldebug as lal').
+	  --lal                 Use the debug compilation of LAL ('import lal as lal').
 The script will run more slowly, but errors will be more likely to be caught.
-Default: 'import lal'.
+Default: 'import laloptimized as lal'.
 	  --quiet               Disable non-logging messages.

 #### CoNLL-U parameter documentation